nantukchy/Landing-page/README.md

 ## Some Key points Reagarding this site are:
 - Only HTML5, CSS, Bootstrap used for this site.
 - This is a single landing page of a online motor cycle shop
-- This site is fully responsive
+- This site is fully responsive by using Bootstrap Version:5